 Master of Divinity, Columbia Theological Seminary, Atlanta, GA

 Master of Practical Theology, Columbia Theological Seminary, Atlanta, GA

 Feel free to copy/paste the following short bio for promotional purposes:

-Lisle Gwynn Garrity is an artist, retreat leader, and worship consultant working primarily within the Presbyterian Church (USA).
-Through her ministry, A Sanctified Art, she uses visual art to help communities explore and express faith.
+Rev. Lisle Gwynn Garrity is an artist, retreat leader, and creative entrepreneur working within the Presbyterian Church (USA) and beyond.
+As founder of A Sanctified Art, a collaborative arts collective creating multimedia resources for churches, Lisle believes in the prophetic and freeing power of art to connect us more deeply to God and one another.
 She holds master's degrees in divinity and practical theology from Columbia Theological Seminary in Atlanta.
-Based in the beautiful rolling hills of Black Mountain, NC, Lisle is passionate about creative worship, the intersections of art and justice, yoga, and long runs with her pup, Max.
+Based in the beautiful rolling hills of Black Mountain, NC, Lisle is passionate about creative worship, the intersections of art and justice, yoga, and long walks with her pup, Max.
 Learn more about her work by visiting lislegwynngarrity.com and sanctifiedart.org.